Tom910/personal-blog/src/content/blog/2023-10-19-service-weaver.md

 This can help us create groups of similar components that communicate a lot with each other and run in one process without HTTP requests.
 It will save some additional resources and improve stability.

 Teams create separate components, but choosing how they will be run can be done later.
 Also, it helps us when we start, we can start with running as a single monolith, but later split into many servers.

+Another interesting point is that Service Weaver does a lot of things for infrastructure.
+Usually frameworks don't provide infrastructure solutions, but Service Weaver provides a lot of tools for deploying, running, and monitoring components.
+There's nothing unusual about that.

 ### Communication between components
 ![communication between components of Service Weaver](/assets/article-service-weaver/service-weaver-communicating.webp)